cjwit/banjo_build/banjo_build.md

 4. How do I cut this wood?

 Northwest Ohio has a great local place called Laborie Farms in Portage, just outside of Bowling Green.
 That's the place to go.
 They also cut wood to size, though it can take a while if they're working with someone to design a kitchen instead of sell $100 worth of scrap for a banjo.
 So, that's easy.
-They have local types and a pile of "exotics" that can range from cheap to rediculously expensive.
+They have local types and a pile of "exotics" that can range from cheap to ridiculously expensive.
 It's fun to poke around.
 So that's questions 3 and 4.

 ### Choosing wood